makcandrov/quick-impl/README.md

 ### Structure global methods

+- `new` - Constructs a new instance from the given field values.
+- `from_tuple` - Constructs a new instance from a tuple of the given field values.
 - `into_parts` - Destructures the instance into its fields values.
-- `new` - Constructs a new instance from the given field values.

 ### Structure global traits